sleepingpolice-afk/realpokedex/README.md

 ### Pokemon Statistics
 ![picture 4](https://i.imgur.com/pAahGPQ.png)

 > Keep in mind that the Chart is **scalable**.
 Whenever we add a pokemon in the Inventory page, its type will be added to this chart.
-If the type is a new type, then create a new "stick" or class interval will be added.
+If the type is a new type, then create a new "stick" or class interval.

 ## Credits